AlvinCantalejo/LapitApp/README.md

  You may check the live website here : https://likhaph-523e0.web.app/

- FOR OTHER PROJECT SPECIFICATIONS, PLEASE CHECK THIS LINK https://tinyurl.com/LapitAppDocumentation
+ SEE OTHER PROJECT DOCUMENTATION HERE: https://tinyurl.com/LapitAppDocumentation